 The Food and Agricultural Import Regulations and Standards (FAIRS) report provides an overview of the food laws and regulatory environment in Tunisia as it relates to U.S. food and agricultural exports.
-The process of approving new and comprehensive food legislation has been disrupted by the Tunisian revolution in 2011 and indefinitely postponed.
-Sections I, VI, VII, and the Appendix have all been updated.
+The approval process for a new and comprehensive food law was disrupted by the Tunisian revolution in 2011 and has been indefinitely postponed.
+Sections I, V, VII, and the Appendix have all been updated.